-message integrity code (MIC) key: Temporal key integrity protocol (TKIP) only: The portion of a transient key used to validate the integrity of medium access control (MAC) service data units (MSDUs) or MAC protocol data units (MPDUs).
+message integrity code (MIC) key: [MIC key] Temporal key integrity protocol (TKIP) only: The portion of a transient key used to validate the integrity of medium access control (MAC) service data units (MSDUs) or MAC protocol data units (MPDUs).

-method-specific service access point (SAP) (MS SAP): The point at which an instance of the IEEE 802.11 method-specific medium access control (MAC) service is offered.
+method-specific service access point (SAP): [MS SAP] The point at which an instance of the IEEE 802.11 method-specific medium access control (MAC) service is offered.

 michael: The message integrity code (MIC) for the temporal key integrity protocol (TKIP).

-minimum downlink transmission time (DTT) to uplink transmission time (UTT) spacing: The minimum time within a power save multi-poll (PSMP) sequence between the end of a station’s (STA’s) PSMP-DTT and the start of its PSMP-UTT.
+minimum downlink transmission time (DTT) to uplink transmission time (UTT) spacing: [minimum DTT to UTT spacing] The minimum time within a power save multi-poll (PSMP) sequence between the end of a station’s (STA’s) PSMP-DTT and the start of its PSMP-UTT.

-modulation and coding scheme (MCS): A specification of the physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, and 256-QAM), forward error correction (FEC) coding rate (e.g., 1/2, 2/3, 3/4, 5/6), and, depending on the context, the number of space-time streams.
+modulation and coding scheme: [MCS] A specification of the physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, and 256-QAM), forward error correction (FEC) coding rate (e.g., 1/2, 2/3, 3/4, 5/6), and, depending on the context, the number of space-time streams.

-modulation and coding scheme 32 (MCS 32) format: A physical layer (PHY) protocol data unit (PPDU) format of the high throughput (HT) PHY in which signals in two halves of the occupied channel width contain the same information.
+modulation and coding scheme 32 (MCS 32) format: [MCS 32 format] A physical layer (PHY) protocol data unit (PPDU) format of the high throughput (HT) PHY in which signals in two halves of the occupied channel width contain the same information.
 This HT PPDU format supports the lowest rate.

-modulation and coding scheme (MCS) feedback (MFB) requester: A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.
+modulation and coding scheme (MCS) feedback (MFB) requester: [MFB requester] A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.

-modulation and coding scheme (MCS) feedback (MFB) responder: A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field with the MFB field containing an MCS index or the value 127 in response to a PPDU containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.
+modulation and coding scheme (MCS) feedback (MFB) responder: [MFB responder] A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field with the MFB field containing an MCS index or the value 127 in response to a PPDU containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.

-multicarrier on-off keying (MC-OOK) symbol: Either an MC-OOK On Symbol where the multicarrier signal is present or an MC-OOK Off Symbol where no signal is present.
+multicarrier on-off keying (MC-OOK) symbol: [MC-OOK symbol] Either an MC-OOK On Symbol where the multicarrier signal is present or an MC-OOK Off Symbol where no signal is present.

 multicarrier signal: A signal that is constructed with multiple subcarriers.

-multiple basic service set identifier (BSSID) set: A collection of access points (APs), such that all of the APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and advertise information for multiple BSSIDs using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.
+multiple basic service set identifier (BSSID) set: [BSSID set] A collection of access points (APs), such that all of the APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and advertise information for multiple BSSIDs using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.

-multiple medium access control (MAC) sublayers link (MMSL): A link between two stations (STAs), wherein one of the STAs is coordinated by a multiple MAC station management entity (MM-SME) that delivered a multiple MAC sublayers (MMS) element to the peer STA.
+multiple medium access control (MAC) sublayers link: [MMSL] A link between two stations (STAs), wherein one of the STAs is coordinated by a multiple MAC station management entity (MM-SME) that delivered a multiple MAC sublayers (MMS) element to the peer STA.

-multiple medium access control (MAC) sublayers link (MMSL) cluster: The set of all MMSLs between a pair of stations (STAs).
+multiple medium access control (MAC) sublayers link (MMSL) cluster: [MMSL cluster] The set of all MMSLs between a pair of stations (STAs).

-multi-user (MU) beamformee: A non–access point (non-AP) station (STA) that receives a physical layer (PHY) protocol data unit (PPDU) that was transmitted using a multi-user beamforming steering matrix and that supports the very high throughput (VHT) transmit beamforming feedback mechanism with a VHT null data PPDU (NDP) Announcement frame that includes more than one STA Info field.
+multi-user (MU) beamformee: [MU beamformee] A non–access point (non-AP) station (STA) that receives a physical layer (PHY) protocol data unit (PPDU) that was transmitted using a multi-user beamforming steering matrix and that supports the very high throughput (VHT) transmit beamforming feedback mechanism with a VHT null data PPDU (NDP) Announcement frame that includes more than one STA Info field.

-multi-user (MU) beamformer: An access point (AP) that transmits a physical layer (PHY) protocol data unit (PPDU) using a multi-user beamforming steering matrix.
+multi-user (MU) beamformer: [MU beamformer] An access point (AP) that transmits a physical layer (PHY) protocol data unit (PPDU) using a multi-user beamforming steering matrix.